zibojia/SENORITA/README.md

 ## Editing Tasks

-Our dataset consists of 18 editing tasks.
+Our dataset consists of **18** editing tasks.
 Five of these tasks are edited by our trained experts, while the remaining tasks are handled by computer vision tasks.
 The former sub-dataset occupies around 70% of the total dataset size.

-## Sample Images and Videos
+## Paper Content

 ### Dataset Construction Pipeline
 ![Dataset Construction Pipeline](images/teaser.PNG)
+The dataset construction pipeline involves several stages, including data collection, annotation, and quality verification.
+We crawled videos from Pexels, a video-sharing website with high-resolution and high-quality videos, by authenticated APIs.
+The total number of videos in this part is around 390,000.
+Each video clip is meticulously annotated by video specialists to ensure the highest quality.
+The captioning of videos is handled by BLIP-2 to cater to the length restriction of CLIP, while the mask regions and their corresponding phrases are obtained by CogVLM2 and Grounded-SAM2.

 ### Global Stylization
 ![Global Stylization](images/global_stylization.PNG)
+Global stylization involves applying a consistent style across the entire video.
+This task is performed by the global stylizer trained using CogVideoX, which ensures a uniform look and feel throughout the video.
+The video ControlNet uses multiple control conditions to get robust style transfer results, including Canny, HED, and Depth, each transformed into latent space via 3D-VAE.

 ### Local Stylization
 ![Local Stylization](images/local_stylization.PNG)
+Local stylization focuses on specific regions within the video, allowing for more detailed and localized effects.
+Inspired by the inpainting methods, such as AVID, we trained a local stylizer using both inpainting and ControlNet.
+The model uses three control conditions, same as the global stylizer, inputted into the ControlNet branch.
+Besides, the mask conditions are fed into the main branch.
+The pretrained model used is CogVideoX-2B.

 ### Object Removal
 ![Object Removal](images/object_removal.PNG)
+Object removal is a common video editing task where unwanted objects are seamlessly removed from the video.
+Our inpainting expert is trained to handle this task efficiently, ensuring that the background is accurately reconstructed.
+Current video inpainters like Propinater generate blur when removing objects, which highly reduces its usability.
+Thus, we trained a powerful video remover based on CogVideoX-2B, using a novel mask selection strategy.

 ### Object Swap
 ![Object Swap](images/object_swap.PNG)
+Object swap involves replacing one object with another within the video.
+This complex task is managed by our trained video editors, who ensure that the new object blends seamlessly with the surrounding environment.
+Object swap uses FLUX-Fill and our trained inpainter.
+To begin with, the LLaMA-3 suggests a replacement object, which is then swapped in the first frame by FLUX-Fill.
+The inpainter generates the remaining frames guided by the first.

 ## Citation